dimitri-nicolo/calico/networking/dual-stack.md

 ### Big picture

-Arrange for each Kubernetes pod to get both IPv4 and IPv6 addresses, so that it can communicate over both IPv4 and IPv6.
+By default, pods are assigned only IPv4 addresses.
+Dual stack means that each Kubernetes pod gets both an IPv4 and an IPv6 address, so that it can communicate over both IPv4 and IPv6.

 ### Value